Mathias92-cmd/Mathias92-cmd/README.md

 I am a second-year student in the University Technology Diploma (BUT) in Computer Science at Lens, specializing in application development.

-- 🔭 I’m currently working on learning PHP
+- 🔭 I’m currently working on learning React
 - 💬 Ask me about my university
 - 📫 How to reach me: mathias_morel@ens.univ-artois.fr
 - 😄 Old account: MathM62